elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 \hat{c}=\arg\max_c \mathbf{v}^{\top}\mathbf{t}_c.
 $$

-The sigmoid scores need not sum to one across classes, and multiple classes can receive high scores.
+The sigmoid scores need not sum to 1 across classes, and multiple classes can receive high scores.

 ## Memory efficiency and better results on small batchsize

-As the loss is calculated in independent pairs, this allows scores and gradients to be computed in small blocks without storing the whole batches matrix in memory, which results in lower memory consumption
+As the loss is calculated in independent pairs, this allows scores and gradients to be computed in small blocks without storing the whole batches matrix in memory, which results in lower memory consumption, so allows for scaling to higher batch sizes.

 As for the the results, SigLIP outperforms a CLIP-style baseline in smaller batch sized training, getting a 4.1 percentage-point improvement on zero-shot accuracy for a 1k batch size on ImageNet, which is an empirical finding, but could be explained with how to objective is defined, since SigLIPs signal doesn't depend on other competitors signals for gradients other than its pair.
 As the batch size grows, the gap gets narrower.

-// reread the paper for additional ideas, but imo this should be enough then PR

 ## ImageBind